Splendour in the Grass

 Illegitimacy only became an issue (pun intended) with the expanding middle classes amassing fortunes and the religious revivalism and charity work over the next century, the "bourgeois" century.
 As social unrest grew, real efforts were made in Europe to improve the lot of the urban poor and integrate fathers into their children's lives.
 As inequality and illegitimacy declined, illegitimate children remained stigmatized.
 This was the era of the notorious "baby farmers."
 (Is there a correlation today?
 Just as the inequality gap is widening again rapidly, and people in their Twenties are forgoing marriage, illegitimacy rates have gone back up over 40% in the U.S. and Europe after being under 20% in 1980 - CDC stats here).

-Toward the end of the year 1816, a despondent Harriet Shelley, the beautiful and talented young wife of the poet Percy Bysshe Shelley, drowned herself, Ophelia-like, in the freezing Serpentine in London.
+1816 was the "year without a summer," when crops failed all around the world and everyone huddled in front of the fireplace.
+Toward the end of the year, a despondent Harriet Shelley, the beautiful and talented young wife of the poet Percy Bysshe Shelley, drowned herself, Ophelia-like, in the freezing Serpentine in London.
 She was just 21 and pregnant.

 Harriet's suicide followed close on the heels of the suicide of another in their circle, Fanny Imlay, prompting the question: what happened to these young women?
 Many decades later, an outraged Mark Twain would write In Defense of Harriet Shelley, in which he ripped facile Victorian Shelley biographers, protesting, "Her husband had deserted her and her children, and was living with a concubine all that time!"
 Furthermore, Shelley married that concubine, Mary Wollstonecraft Godwin, less than two weeks after Harriet's suicide.